Kinan-Kaleidoo/Hackathon-082024/Transcription/STT/README.md

 # Speech-to-Text Transcription Service

-This is a Flask-based service that performs speech-to-text transcription on audio extracted from video files.
+This is a Flask-based service that performs speech-to-text transcription on audio files & audio extracted from video files.
 It uses the Whisper model from the `faster_whisper` library to transcribe audio and provide word-level timestamps.

 ## Table of Contents